alucryd/oxyromon/README.md

 -   Add an optional check of the ROMs after conversion
 -   Support RVZ when dolphin adds it to its CLI (or NKit, whichever comes first)
 -   Find a way to automatically download No-Intro DAT files (just made harder by asking users to click on a color...)
+-   Support all merge options for arcade systems

 ## oxyromon

     USAGE:
         oxyromon [SUBCOMMAND]

-    FLAGS:
+    OPTIONS:
-        -h, --help       Prints help information
+        -h, --help       Print help information
-        -V, --version    Prints version information
+        -V, --version    Print version information

     SUBCOMMANDS:
-        help            Prints this message or the help of the given subcommand(s) config          Queries and modifies the oxyromon settings import-dats     Parses and imports No-Intro and Redump DAT files into oxyromon download-dats   Downloads No-Intro and Redump DAT files and imports them into oxyromon import-roms     Validates and imports ROM files into oxyromon sort-roms       Sorts ROM files according to region and version preferences convert-roms    Converts ROM files between common formats check-roms      Checks ROM files integrity
+        help             Print this message or the help of the given subcommand(s) config           Queries and modifies the oxyromon settings import-dats      Parses and imports No-Intro and Redump DAT files into oxyromon download-dats    Downloads No-Intro and Redump DAT files and imports them into oxyromon import-roms      Validates and imports ROM files into oxyromon sort-roms        Sorts ROM files according to region and version preferences convert-roms     Converts ROM files between common formats check-roms       Checks ROM files integrity
-        purge-roms      Purges deleted or moved ROM files server          Launches the backend server
+        purge-roms       Purges trashed, missing and orphan ROM files server           Launches the backend server

 ## oxyromon-config